-Polaris Dawn: Another small step to Mars? – DW – 08/23/2024
+Polaris Dawn: another small step to Mars? – DW – 08/23/2024

 The four astronauts on the Polaris Dawn mission will test new spacesuits, designed by Elon Musk's company, SpaceX, to see how well they protect them against the Van Allen Belt radiation.

-SpaceX is also providing the spacecraft — a Falcon 9 rocket and Dragon capsule for the crew — to reach an altitude beyond the current record of 1,373 kilometers (853 miles), set by NASA's Gemini 11 mission in 1966.
+SpaceX is also providing the spacecraft — a Falcon 9 rocket and Dragon capsule for the crew — to reach an altitude beyond the current record of 1,373 kilometers, set by NASA's Gemini 11 mission in 1966.

 Who is the Polaris Dawn crew?